scipy/scipy.org/www/topical-software.rst

 - `Pymacs <https://github.com/pinard/Pymacs>`__: a tool which, once started from Emacs, allows both-way communication between Emacs Lisp and Python.
 - `Python Tools for Visual Studio <https://microsoft.github.io/PTVS/>`__: a rich IDE plugin for Visual Studio that supports CPython, IronPython, the IPython REPL, debugging, profiling, including running debugging MPI program on HPC clusters.
 - `Plotly <https://plot.ly/python/>`__: an online Python environment for data exploration and graphing.
 Plotly has a command line, and allows for storage and sharing of Python scripts, and has special support for `interactive Plotly graphs <https://plot.ly/python/>`__.
-- `Wakari <https://wakari.io/>`__: scientific and technical computing in the browser.
-You can create and share workflows, IPython notebooks, plots, and applications in the cloud all on-top of Anaconda a complete scientific and Big Data Python distribution.
-More information available on the `Wakari website <https://wakari.io/>`__.
 - `Other IDE links <https://wiki.python.org/moin/IntegratedDevelopmentEnvironments>`__: the official Python website maintains a comprehensive lists of IDEs for Python.

 Science: basic tools